orris27/computer_science_notes/template/codes/matlab/README.md

 ```

-2. run script in the file
+2. run script in the file. (`run` is a special function.
+Note that in 2-1, the function name should be the same as the file name.)
+1)
 ```
 % hello.m
 %++++++++++++++++++++++++++++